Do you want to start an online group or membership, but aren’t sure where to start?

 When looking at these options and their pricing, consider these sorts of features that could save you some money and help you have an all-in-one solution, rather than multiple payments and platforms.

 Regardless, I suggest you sign up for the free trials offered and set aside at least 3 hours to explore and learn each platform, watch some YouTube clips about the platforms, and check the ratings and examples, before you decide.

 That’s because if you don’t like the layout, features, look and feel etc, you won’t want to keep using the platform!
 Try before you buy!

-Mighty Network is a platform for building an independent online community or business.
+Mighty networks is a platform for building an independent online community or business.
 It was founded by entrepreneurs who wanted to offer a framework for people to build their own social networks and run businesses from them.

-Mighty networks have three plans:
+Mighty networks has three plans:

 Their value proposition is that you own your members (as opposed to the platform), you invest in a community (not an audience), and you build your own network effect (not just a content conveyor belt).

-Their basic plan includes a website, plus a community function with live streaming and video function, chat and messaging, an app, unlimited members, event and zoom integration (e.g. from separate platforms) and the option to offer paid memberships.
+Their basic plan includes a website, plus a community function with livestreaming and video function, chat and messaging, an app, unlimited members, event and zoom integration (e.g. from separate platforms) and the option to offer paid memberships.
 Higher paid subscriptions include an online course add-on.